-Identity refers to the assignment of numbers to the values of each variable in a data set.
-Consider a questionnaire that asks for a respondent's gender with the options Male and Female for instance.
-The values 1 and 2 can be assigned to Male and Female respectively.
+Identity is defined as the assignment of numbers to the values of each variable in a data set.
+Consider a questionnaire that asks for a respondent’s gender with the options Male and Female for instance.
+The values 1 and 2 can be assigned to Male and Females respectively.

 Arithmetic operations can not be performed on these values because they are just for identification purposes.
 This is a characteristic of a nominal scale.

 The magnitude is defined as the size of a measurement scale, where numbers (the identity) have an inherent order from least to highest.
 They are usually represented on the scale in ascending or descending order.
 The position in a race, for example, is arranged from the 1st, 2nd, 3rd to the least.

 This example is measured on an ordinal scale because it has both identity and magnitude.

 Equal Intervals are defined as the scale that has a standardized order.
 I.e., the difference between each level on the scale is the same.
 This is not the case for the ordinal scale example highlighted above.

 Each position does not have an equal interval difference.
 In a race, the 1st position may complete the race in 20 secs, the 2nd position in 20.8 seconds while the 3rd in 30 seconds.